hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 This non-linear transformation is typically a sub-network that is commonly referred to as the _residual branch_ or _residual connection_.
 When the outputs of the residual branch have different dimensions, it is typical to use a linear transformation to match the output dimension of the skip connection with that of the residual connection.

-Skip connection became very popular in computer vision due to the work of He et al. ([2016a](#he16resnet)).
+Skip connections became very popular in computer vision due to the work of He et al. ([2016a](#he16resnet)).
-However, they were already commonly used as a trick to improve learning in multi-layer networks before deep learning was a thing ([Ripley, 1996](#ripley96pattern)).
+However, they were already commonly used as a trick to improve learning in multi-layer networks before deep learning was even a thing ([Ripley, 1996](#ripley96pattern)).
 Similar to normalisation methods, skip connections can improve the condition of the optimisation problem by making it harder for the Hessian to become singular ([van der Smagt & Hirzinger, 1998](#vandersmagt98solving)).
-Also in the forward pass, skip connections have benefits: e.g., [Srivastava et al. (2015)](#srivastava15highway) argue that information can flow through the network without being altered.
+However, skip connections also have benefits in the forward pass: e.g., [Srivastava et al. (2015)](#srivastava15highway) argue that information should be able to flow through the network without being altered.
-[He et al., (2016a)](#he16resnet), on the other hand, claim that learning should be easier if the linear term of the transformation can be ignored.
+[He et al., (2016a)](#he16resnet), on the other hand, claim that learning should be easier if the network can focus on the non-linear part of the transformation (and ignore the linear component).

 <figure id="fig_skip">
     <img src="{{ site.url }}/public/images/2021-12-01-unnormalized-resnets/skip_connections.svg" alt="visualisation of different types of skip connections">